JoseLion/ts-routeways/README.md

 > <br/>
 > **(5)** Finally, build an instance of your own `Routeways` to use it.

-With your `Routeways` defined, you can use them like in the examples bellow:
+With your `Routeways` defined, you can use them like in the examples below:

 ```ts
 import { MainRoutes } from "./MainRoutes";